NNLP-IL/Hebrew-Resources/README.rst

 * `LASER Language-Agnostic SEntence Representations <https://github.com/facebookresearch/LASER>`_ {`CC BY-NC 4.0`_} - LASER is a library to calculate and use multilingual sentence embeddings.

+* `NLPL word embeddings <http://vectors.nlpl.eu/repository/>`_ - Trained on the Hebrew CoNLL17 corpus using Word2Vec continuous skipgram, with a vecotor dimension of 100 and a window size of 10.
+The vocabulary includes 672,384 words.

 * Hebrew word embeddings by Dr. Oren Glickman {?} - Trained on Twitter.
 Unreleased.
 Presented in his lecture in yearly conference of The Israel Statistical Association for 2018 (`presentation file <https://github.com/NLPH/NLPH_Resources/blob/master/linguistic_resources/other/Hebrew-Word_Embedding-Glickman.pptx>`_).